rickellis/Arch-Linux-Install-Guide/README.md

 ## Partition Hard Drive

 __NOTE:__ Since we're using LVM we only need two drive partitions: boot and root.
 The LVM will be created on root later.
+It will contain home and swap partitions.

 First, launch __parted__ on your desired drive node: